Seed Probiotic Review: Best Probiotic or Just Best Branding?

 Seed is one of the most popular probiotic supplements, and is one of the best-branded supplements we've reviewed on Illuminate Health in terms of packaging and website design.
 The company claims their supplement is made with "scientifically studied probiotic strains and a polyphenol-based prebiotic to support systemic health."

-In this article we'll answer all of these questions and more as we analyze the ingredients in Seed for Adults and Seed for Kids + Teens based on medical studies to give our take on whether the supplements are likely to be effective or if they're a waste of money.
+In this article we'll answer all of these questions and more, as we analyze the ingredients in Seed for Adults and Seed for Kids + Teens to give our take on whether or not they're likely to be effective for improving digestive function, and whether or not they're healthy.

 Is Seed's Capsule Tech Superior?

-The capsule technology used by Seed was studied in a clinical trial published in the International Journal of Molecular Sciences.
+The capsule technology used by Seed was studied in a clinical trial published in the International Journal of Molecular Sciences:

 The capsule has both an inner and outer component, and is made of hydroxypropyl methylcellulose, which is a non-toxic plant-derived ingredient.
 This ingredient protects the probiotics from the damaging effects of stomach acid.